 is the password of a user registered with Okta. scope

-must be at least openid
+is at least openid

 If the credentials are valid, your application receives back access and ID tokens: